Two for the Money (game show)

 Shriner had help in judging correct answers from Mason Welch Gross, a professor from Rutgers University.
 Dr. Gross would sound a buzzer should he catch the team repeating an answer or giving an incorrect answer.
 For a brief time while Dr. Gross was away, Walter Cronkite filled in.
 Dr. Gross eventually became the university's president, and namesake of its fine arts program.

-Actor Walter O'Keefe and humorist and TV personality Sam Levenson served as Shriner's substitutes.
+Actor Walter O'Keefe and humorist and television personality Sam Levenson served as Shriner's substitutes.
 Kenny Williams (who from 1960, until before his death in 1984, would be the "voice" of nearly all the game shows produced by Merrill Heatter & Bob Quigley) was the announcer.

-In 1957, Ed McMahon made his network TV debut as the show's announcer.
+In 1957, Ed McMahon made his network television debut as the show's announcer.
 Milton Delugg conducted the show's orchestra.
 Dennis James was primary sponsor Old Gold cigarettes' spokesman; Bob Shepperd was the pitchman for other sponsors.

 Beginning with its premiere and for much of its run, the audio portion of the show was taped and broadcast as a network radio offering, first on NBC Radio, then on CBS Radio when the television show moved to CBS.
 This mimicked the pattern already set by You Bet Your Life.

 The show was also remade in the United Kingdom for the then-new ITV network in 1956, lasting only one series.
-The UK version was hosted by Bernard Braden.
+The British version was hosted by Bernard Braden.

 Seventeen-year-old Tom Brokaw, governor of South Dakota Boys' State, appeared with the real governor of South Dakota, Joe Foss, in 1957.
 Together they won $1,225, answering questions mainly about politics (one of the categories was "state governors," and one of Brokaw's answers, as he recounts in his autobiography, was "The honorable Joe Foss of South Dakota").

-The series finished #14 in the Nielsen ratings for the 1954-1955 season.
+The series finished #14 in the Nielsen ratings for the 1954–1955 season.
 It received Emmy nominations for Best Audience Participation, Quiz or Panel Program in 1953 and 1954.